 You should redirect a web page using a 301 redirect if it has any link equity, is linked to from other websites, or if it receives traffic even though it has no links pointing to it.
 A 301-response code means that a page has been permanently redirected, so you'll be sending traffic to a new destination (make sure it's relevant!)

 So deleting a page that has backlinks pointing to it without a redirect could impact your SEO rankings negatively.
+If you discover issues like this, I recommend managing these pages through a redirect plugin unless you host has options for you to manage your database directly.

 It's Possible That Nothing Will Happen